 I posted the of video what’s most important on Facebook with some comments.
 What surprised me, but it shouldn’t, was the strong reactions that my post provoked.

 What I failed to recognize is that the rules seem to be different when someone was assassinated.
-In this case it seems “proper etiquette” is to delay those considers while people morn.
+In this case it seems “proper etiquette” is to delay those considerations while people morn.
 As a friend pointed out… my timing was bad.

 Here is my post (misspellings preserved)